Qatar Airways: Possible involvement in the death of Marc Bennett

 On September 29, 2022, The Times published an article about the death of British travel industry executive Marc Bennett in Qatar.
 On December 24, 2019, Bennett was found hanged in his hotel room in Doha.
 According to the investigation by The Times, Bennett was arrested and held in custody uncharged for three weeks after resigning from a senior post with Qatar Airways for a rival firm in Saudi Arabia.
-According to his family, he was both physically and mentally tortured while being held in custody, and that after being released he was forbidden from leaving Qatar, and his passport and belongings were confiscated by the authorities.
+According to his family, he was both physically and mentally tortured while being held in custody, and after being released he was forbidden from leaving Qatar and his passport and belongings were confiscated by the authorities.

 Qatar Airways told The Times, "On 15 October Marc left the business and evidence subsequently came to light showing that over a significant period Marc had emailed highly confidential documents relating to Qatar Airways to a private email address without authorization.
 Marc was still in Qatar at the point this discovery was made.
 He was arrested and this then became a police matter."
 However, Qatari authorities claimed that he had committed suicide and Qatar Airways stated, "Marc Bennett was a valued and popular former colleague of Qatar Airways group.
 He left with our best wishes."

+European Union bribery cases

 EU transport chief bribes

 In November 2024, the European Public Prosecutor's Office (EPPO) initiated a criminal investigation into Henrik Hololei, a former EU transport chief, over allegations that he had accepted free flights from Qatar Airways while negotiating an Open Skies deal that favoured the airline.
 Reports indicated that Hololei traveled business class at no cost nine times from 2015 to 2021.
 Following a prior investigation by the European Anti-Fraud Office, the European Commission's disciplinary office has also been involved.
-Hololei resigned from his position as director general but remains a political advisor within the EU.
-In March 2025 the Comission decided to move from pre-disciplinary to full disciplinary proceedings, and in May of that year it has announced the launch of the proceedings.
+Hololei resigned from his position as director general but remained a political advisor within the EU.
+In March 2025 the Commission decided to move from pre-disciplinary to full disciplinary proceedings, and in May of that year it has announced the launch of the proceedings.
+After the investigation concluded in January 2026, Hololei was fired from the European Commission, having been found to have breached the institution's rules with regards to "conflicts of interest, gift acceptance and disclosures".